dudeNumber4/database-migration/DatabaseMigration/ReadMe.txt

 ﻿::Database Migrator::

+If this is an upgrade, just follow instructions in "To run the configuration script" below.

 * This is the initial readme; the full readme will be delivered upon running the configuration powershell script.
 * Before running the configuration script (ConfigureDatabaseMigrator.ps1 contained within DatabaseMigrationDeliverables.zip that should appear under your project), read the following requirements:
     * You just added this to the main/startup/service of your solution.
 This service is where migrations will be executed from.